All Episodes

 Here's the way Giuliani explains it.

-It's question from Alison Camarata.
+It's a question from Allison Camerada.

-I said the same thing the president of the United States said, and I was accused of being a racist.
+I said the same thing the President of the United States said, and I was accused of being a racist.

-President of the United States said, because minorities communities typically are subject to more crime, they need law enforcement more than anybody else.
+President of the United States said, because minorities' communities typically are subject to more crime, they need law enforcement more than anybody else.

 When he said it, he wasn't accused of being a racist.